junhaiqi/FP-Zernike/README.md

-# PGAR-Zernike: an  ultra-fast, accurate and fully open-source structure retrieval toolkit for convient structural database construction
+# FP-Zernike: An open-source structural database construction toolkit for fast and accurate structure retrieval

-The main functions of PGAR-Zernike as follows:
+The main functions of FP-Zernike as follows:

-1. Given a protein(or RNA) structure(format: *.pdb), PGAR-Zernike can calculate its Zernike descriptors[4 types, namely PM-Zernike, PS-Zernike, ATOM-Zernike and GM-Zernike].
+1. Given a protein(or RNA) structure(format: *.pdb), FP-Zernike can calculate its Zernike descriptors[4 types, namely PM-Zernike, PS-Zernike, ATOM-Zernike and GM-Zernike].
 Based on the results of the experiment, we recommend the user to calculate PM-Zernike, PS-Zernike or ATOM-Zernike.

-2. Given a customized dataset[only include *.pdb file], PGAR-Zernike can calculate all Zernike descriptors about it.
+2. Given a customized dataset[only include *.pdb file], FP-Zernike can calculate all Zernike descriptors about it.

 3. Given a query structure[single-chain], structure retrieval is done on a dataset containing 590685 protein chains[run time: ~4s-9s].